 Social enterprises are businesses which trade for a social purpose, such as organisations developed to create employment for people facing barriers to the job market.
 This could include those with mental and physical disabilities, autism, and individuals in isolated or vulnerable populations.
 By helping social enterprises to broaden their reach, deepen their impact and grow, we can play a role in improving society.

-We are currently partnering with The Clink, Good Measure Kitchen and Migrateful.
+One of the organisations we are currently partnering with is The Clink.
 The Clink Charity dramatically reduces reoffending rates by delivering City and Guilds NVQ training in real life working environments to the prisoners in training.
 The charity also meets the Clink graduates at the gate upon release and finds them accommodation and full time employment.

 We support industry, local, national and international charities, including Springboard (helping young, unemployed and disadvantaged people make a career in hospitality, leisure and tourism), White Lodge Centre (supporting disabled people of all ages), Macmillan World’s Biggest Coffee Morning, Sport Relief, Comic Relief and the Kotukula Primary School in the Gambia.

 Most importantly, we believe learning transforms lives.
 Our community education commitments include mentoring Year 11 students, work experience placements, apprenticeships and a graduate programme.

 We always treat people fairly:

 - Team members have a safe, pleasant and healthy environment to work in.
 We are proud to be a ‘Best Company’ to work for, because our teams vote for this.